-An hour and a half from Paris, Auxerre is easy to reach on any French vacation and offers quite a bit of sightseeing for the interested traveler.
+About 90 minutes from Paris, Auxerre is easy to reach on any French vacation and offers quite a bit of sightseeing for the interested traveler.
 It's also a great home base for visiting some of the surrounding vineyards.

-Today, Auxerre is, above all, a commercial center, but it's also a center for food and wine production.
+Today, Auxerre is, above all, a commercial capital, but it's also a center for food and wine production.
 Some specialties of Auxerre and the surrounding area include the gougere, a cheese puff renowned throughout France, and wines including Chablis and Cote d'Auxerre Burgundy.
 You will also find other Burgundian delicacies such as truffles in Auxerre.

 Request Full Destination Guide